NateyJay/layermap/README.md

 * **Unlabeled annotations**, usually relying on matching games with indistinct colors.
 * **No flexiblity in the orientation**, or manner of annotated attributes (sides, different formats).
 * **No tiers of organization**, usually relying on clustering/not clustering as the only form of ordering.
+* **Arbitrary plotting spaces** are commonly used for many packages relating to ggplot.
+For those that want to use R-base graphics tools, they are usually tough to mix.

 # Installation